ogundele1/EXCEL-PROJECT/README.md

 - <b>The business problem was defined and the right data was collected.
 - <b>The data was driven towards report ready and tailored to suit the business question.
 - <b>Some analysis was carried out on the data which involves formular insertion, creation of new column, insertion of pivot table and charts.
-- <b>Reports were generated when was used to prepare a dashboard.
+- <b>Reports were generated which was used to prepare a dashboard.
-- <b>Dashboard Visuals  were you to gain insight on the business performance and in making recommendations for strategy business decisions.
+- <b>Dashboard Visuals  were used to gain insight on the business performance and in making recommendations for strategy business decisions.

 <h2>DASHBOARD PREVIEW</h2>